-- boulders, and 1,000 tonnes of woody material.
-At least 35 km of land along the river bank will be restored through managed grazing, fencing and planting, and 2 km of bank protection and historic artificial embankments will be removed or breached. - o improving agricultural and forestry land management practices to reduce the input of nutrients and sediment entering the SAC by installing two river crossings and blocking 21 forest drain culverts which will reduce pollution risk in 600ha of forestry in the SAC catchment and working closely with farmers, we will help improve agricultural practices to reduce the input of nutrients, chemicals and sediment entering the SAC, aiming to facilitate implementation of interventions that reduce nutrient and sediment inputs in at least 20% of targeted farms - initiating conservation management for the critically-endangered freshwater pearl mussel captive rearing and release of at least 3,000 juvenile FWPM in suitable locations in the SAC - establishing and building long-term positive relationships with key stakeholders during and beyond the life of the project - Salmon and sea trout plan of action for Wales 2020: areas for action is an NRW led plan to improve salmonid populations, the following elements support improvements in water quality: - Tackling Physical habitat constraints in the freshwater environment via Fish Habitat Restoration Plans Safeguarding water quality and quantity - 4.5.26 NRW Water Quality Improvement Projects (£802,000) NRW will work with partners on 15 smaller scale projects to tackle areas affected by increased levels of pollutants, such as phosphorus and improve marine biodiversity; and - 4.5.27 NRW are also working with a large number of groups and forums that work directly for improved water quality on the River Dee including: - River Dee Liaison Panel made up representatives of key sectors.
+- improving agricultural and forestry land management practices to reduce the input of nutrients and sediment entering the SAC by installing two river crossings and blocking 21 forest drain culverts which will reduce pollution risk in 600ha of forestry in the SAC catchment and working closely with farmers, we will help improve agricultural practices to reduce the input of nutrients, chemicals and sediment entering the SAC, aiming to facilitate implementation of interventions that reduce nutrient and sediment inputs in at least 20% of targeted farms - initiating conservation management for the critically-endangered freshwater pearl mussel captive rearing and release of at least 3,000 juvenile FWPM in suitable locations in the SAC - establishing and building long-term positive relationships with key stakeholders during and beyond the life of the project - Salmon and sea trout plan of action for Wales 2020: areas for action is an NRW led plan to improve salmonid populations, the following elements support improvements in water quality: - Tackling Physical habitat constraints in the freshwater environment via Fish Habitat Restoration Plans o Safeguarding water quality and quantity - 4.5.26 NRW Water Quality Improvement Projects (£802,000) NRW will work with partners on 15 smaller scale projects to tackle areas affected by increased levels of pollutants, such as phosphorus and improve marine biodiversity; and - 4.5.27 NRW are also working with a large number of groups and forums that work directly for improved water quality on the River Dee including: - River Dee Liaison Panel made up representatives of key sectors.
 This provides an open forum for co-deliverers to discuss and influence the development of the RBMPs and assist with implementation. - Wales Land Management Forum agriculture sub group is tasked with undertaking root cause analysis to achieve a common understanding of the causes of agricultural pollution and the ways in which these are currently addressed through the investigation, agreement, reporting and delivery on potential solutions, taking an integrated approach, working across organisations.
-Their main areas of focus are: - A robust regulatory regime Developing a voluntary, farmer-led approach to nutrient management Ensuring better advice and guidance is provided and can be taken up by farmers Improving the range of investment opportunities - Identifying and promoting innovation
+Their main areas of focus are: - A robust regulatory regime Developing a voluntary, farmer-led approach to nutrient management Ensuring better advice and guidance is provided and can be taken up by farmers Improving the range of investment opportunities - o Identifying and promoting innovation

-- Wales Water Management Forum purpose is to provide an opportunity for membership organisations to share evidence and explore opportunities for working together collaboratively towards the sustainable management of water in Wales. - Wales Fisheries Forum represents a range of stakeholders with an interest in the freshwater and diadromous fisheries resources of Wales and the work of NRW and others to maintain, improve and develop migratory and freshwater fisheries in Wales. - National Surface Water Management and SuDS Group Members95 objectives are: o
+- Wales Water Management Forum purpose is to provide an opportunity for membership organisations to share evidence and explore opportunities for working together collaboratively towards the sustainable management of water in Wales. - Wales Fisheries Forum represents a range of stakeholders with an interest in the freshwater and diadromous fisheries resources of Wales and the work of NRW and others to maintain, improve and develop migratory and freshwater fisheries in Wales. - National Surface Water Management and SuDS Group Members objectives are: o

-To provide a source of expertise in the field of surface water management; o
+To provide a source of expertise in the field of surface water management; $\circ$